chrisdicarlo/eloquent-human-timestamps/README.md

 To install the package run:

 ```
-composer require dicarlosystems/timestamp-humanizer
+composer require chrisdicarlo/eloquent-human-timestamps
 ```

 ## Setup

-Add the DiCarloSystems\TimestampHumanizer\TimestampsForHumans trait to a model that has timestamp columns, e.g.:
+Add the ChrisDiCarlo\EloquentHumanTimestamps\HumanTimestamps trait to a model that has timestamp columns, e.g.:

 ```

-use DiCarloSystems\TimestampHumanizer\TimestampsForHumans;
+use ChrisDiCarlo\EloquentHumanTimestamps\HumanTimestamps;

 class Foobar
 {

-    use TimestampsForHumans;
+    use HumanTimestamps;

    ...